Toyota Research Institute

-My research interests span the domains of machine learning, robot control, and extended reality.
-At the intersection of these interests is my overarching goal to establish effective human-robot interactions where people live and work.
+Hello!
+I’m a robotics researcher at Toyota Research Institute (TRI) with interests spanning machine learning, robot control, and extended reality (XR) headsets.
+At the intersection of these interests is my overarching goal of establishing effective human-robot interactions where people live and work.

 Highlights